Merzouga : everything you should know

-On the way to Merzouga and the gates of the Sahara desert… Before living your dream of escape and wide-open spaces, it is important to prepare your trip well in the Drâa-Tafilalet region.
+On the way to Merzouga and the gates of the Sahara desert… Before living your dream of escape and wide-open spaces, it is important to prepare for your trip well in the Drâa-Tafilalet region.
 A small Moroccan village at the gates of the desert, Merzouga is one of the essential stops when visiting Morocco.
 Known for its famous dunes, Erg Chebbi, it reveals many other riches.
 To organize your stay and make the most of it, here is some useful information for visiting Merzouga.

 The geography of Merzouga

 Merzouga is a village in the southeast of Morocco, located at the gates of the Sahara desert, near the Algerian border, 200 km from Tinghir and 350 km from Ouarzazate.
-Marrakech, the capital, is 560 km away and Fez 460 km away.
+Marrakech, the capital, is 560 km away, and Fez is 460 km away.
 The village of Merzouga is above all known for its famous dunes.

 It is indeed located at the gates of Erg de Chebbi, which has breathtaking dunes that are among the most spectacular in the Sahara, the highest fixed dunes in Morocco.
-It constitutes, with the Erg of Chegaga (or Chigaga), the only ergs of Morocco (an erg is a desert of dunes in opposition to the reg, a desert of stones and pebbles).
+It constitutes the Erg of Chegaga (or Chigaga), the only ergs of Morocco (an erg is a desert of dunes in opposition to the reg, a desert of stones and pebbles).
 Located about fifty kilometers from the Algerian border, Merzouga is one of the last cities in Morocco before entering the Sahara.
 Due to its situation and its exceptional location at the gates of the desert, this charming little town is often included as a stopover in circuits passing through Ouarzazate and Tinghir.